When a New Mexico divorce is finalized, the custody of the minor children is established and a parenting plan is adopted by the court.

 Keeping in mind that the child is the innocent bystander in the divorce will go a long way to helping the child to better adjust and cope with the new life and emotions that he or she will inevitably be faced with both during and after the divorce.

 If you are a man facing divorce in New Mexico, you should contact a New Mexico custody lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.